LABVIS-UFPA/GAClusterKriging/README.md

 ![Alt text](/img/code4.png?raw=true "Optional Title")

-The execution can be time demanding depending on the database.
+The execution can be time demanding depending on the parameters and database.

 ### Tests Results